Pneumonia in children - dischargeLung infection - children discharge; Bronchopneumonia - children discharge

 All content below is taken in its entirety from the CDC Pneumococcal Polysaccharide Vaccine Information Statement (VIS): www. cdc. gov/vaccines/hcp/v...Read Article Now Book Mark Article

 Also, make sure all your child's vaccines are up to date.

-Vaccines are used to boost your immune system and prevent serious, life-threatening diseases.Read Article Now Book Mark Article
+Vaccines are used to boost your immune system and prevent the risk of infection and the severity of infections, including those that cause serious, l...Read Article Now Book Mark Article

 Eating and Drinking